What is the Reproductive Health Equity Act (HB 3391)?

 Benefits to individuals who would otherwise be eligible for medical assistance if not for their immigration status

 The Reproductive Health Equity Act provides benefits for Oregonians who have been excluded from coverage of the full range of services in the past and who can become pregnant.
 For example, women who are undocumented including DACA recipients and women who have held lawful permanent resident status for less than five years.
 These women have limited options for coverage for preventive reproductive health services at no cost sharing under the Affordable Care Act.
 Now, many of those services are covered under the Reproductive Health Equity Act.
-Medical care for women up to 60-day postpartum will also be covered.
+Medical care for individuals up to 60-day postpartum will also be covered.

 from the new coverage mandate.
 Individuals under these plans will still have access to abortion coverage through the Oregon Health Authority.
 Finally, it covers abortion services for individuals who would otherwise be eligible for medical assistance if not for their immigration status.

 When will benefits be available?